-Significant figures are an expression of the uncertainty of a number.
+Significant figures express the uncertainty of a measurement or number.
 All measurements have some degree of uncertainty in their value.
-This can be caused by the skill of the measurement taker or the tool used.
+This is inherent in measuring tools and variations between people taking measurements.

-For example, if you are in a chemistry lab and you need to add 8 mL of liquid to a beaker.
+For example, you are in a chemistry lab and need 8 mL of liquid in a beaker.
 You could just pour water straight into the beaker and quit when you think you hit 8 mL.
-The error associated with this measurement would mostly be associated to your skill.
+The error of this measurement is mostly due to your skill.
 You could use a beaker with markings every 5 mL and get pretty close, give or take a couple mL.
-You could use a graduated cylinder with markings every tenth of a mL and reliably get measurements between 7.9 and 8.1 mL.
+You could use a graduated cylinder with markings every tenth of a mL and get measurements between 7.9 and 8.1 mL.
 Here we see how the uncertainty can be affected by the measuring tool.

 Significant Figure Rules